 The centre was managed by a suitably qualified and experienced person.
-He had only recently taken up the post and presented with a good knowledge of the assessed needs and support requirements for each resident.
-The person in charge held a degree in contemporary disability studies, a degree in professional disability studies, a degree in autism and a certificate in learning and development.
-He had more than three years management experience.
-He was in a full time position and was not responsible for any other designated centre.
-However, he did have responsibility for a service which supported individuals within their own homes which was operated by the provider.
-He was supported by a team leader in this centre.
-The person in charge reported that he felt supported in his role and had regular formal and informal contact with his manager.
+She had recently taken up the post and presented with a strong knowledge of the assessed needs and support requirements for each resident.
+The person in charge held a degree in social studies and social care and a certificate in management.
+She had more than 10 years management experience.
+She was in a full time position and was not responsible for any other designated centre.
+She was supported by a team leader in this centre.
+The person in charge reported that she felt supported in her role and had regular formal and informal contact with her manager.